First Foundation Bank Review

 Keep in mind that to get the advertised APY rate, you will need to transfer new money – that is to say, transfer funds from an account not held at First Foundation Bank.

-If you’re looking for any of the other products or services, you will need to physically visit one of their branches since these cannot be opened or applied for online.
+If you’re looking for any other products or services, you must physically visit one of their branches since these cannot be opened or applied for online.

-First Foundation provides a ‘Find a Location‘ feature on its website that can help you make sure you choose the right branch.
-Here, you will need to provide your location and the type of product you’re looking for, and the website will do the rest.
+First Foundation provides a ‘Find a Location‘ feature on its website to help you choose the right branch.
+Enter your location and the type of product you’re looking for, and the website will do the rest.

 Promotions

-At the moment, First Foundation Bank is not running any promotions or bonuses.
-However, this does not mean that they won’t be when you come to open your new bank account, so be sure to check their website before making a final decision.
+Currently, First Foundation Bank is not running any promotions or bonuses.
+However, this does not mean they won’t be when you open your new bank account, so be sure to check their website before making a final decision.

-Bank promotions and bonuses can be pretty lucrative and, in most cases, can see you make some extra cash.
+Bank promotions and bonuses can be pretty lucrative, and, in most cases, you can make extra cash.
 However, there are several qualifying criteria that you need to meet before the money is yours.

-Make sure you take the time to read and understand these terms and conditions and equally make sure you can meet them.
+Take the time to read and understand these terms and conditions and to ensure you can meet them.

-In many cases, it involves moving a sizable amount of money to your account and leaving it there for an extended period.
+For example, it often involves moving a sizable amount of money to your account and leaving it there for an extended period.

 Taking the time to understand this will help you choose the right bank and bonus for you.